-As daily users of modern apps, we have developed high expectations for great UI/X. Surprisingly, common ideas that are prevailing in modern software development are nowhere to be found when it comes to admin interfaces (or back-offices).
+As daily users of modern apps, we have developed high expectations for great UI/UX.
+Surprisingly, common ideas that are prevailing in modern software development are nowhere to be found when it comes to admin panels.

-This series illustrates common myths about admins.
+This series illustrates common myths about admin panels.
 It is dedicated to people who believe that more attention should be given to those often left-behind applications, as well as to their end-users.
-Let’s give more love to admins!
+Let’s give more love to admin panels!

-Building an admin interface from scratch is a common choice
+Building an admin panel from scratch is a common choice

-There is a strong belief that an admin interface needs to be built from scratch in order to adapt to custom business logics.
-Here is a typical reaction from a developer when hearing about the Admin as a Service idea:
+There is a strong belief that an admin panel needs to be built from scratch in order to adapt to custom business logics.
+Here is a typical reaction from a developer when hearing about the Admin Panel as a Service idea:

 Listen, this idea sounds great, but my app is too specific to use a third-party admin.
 You see, the admin needs to match my specific business workflows.
 We get constant feedbacks from operation teams and it would be difficult to implement everything in a third party solution that we didn’t architect fully.

-During our ideation phase, we had a lot of interviews with companies that were kind enough to show us the admin interface they had developed.
+During our ideation phase, we had a lot of interviews with companies that were kind enough to show us the admin panel they had developed.
 We noticed that there were two main cases: